bartificer/programming-by-stealth/docs/pbs87.md

 ## Final Example/Optional Challenge

-You can choose to treat this final example as an example, or, to treat it like a challenge and attempt to create your own solution before opening `pbs87b.html` to see my implementation.
+You can choose to treat this final example as an example, or to treat it like a challenge and attempt to create your own solution before opening `pbs87b.html` to see my implementation.

 Infinite generator functions are extremely well suited to user-driven sequences of arbitrary length like the famous [Fibonacci series](https://en.wikipedia.org/wiki/Fibonacci_number).

-The first two numbers in the sequence are 0 and 1, and from then on the next number in the sequence is the result of adding the two previous numbers together.
+The first two numbers in the sequence are 0 and 1.
+From then on the next number in the sequence is the result of adding the two previous numbers together.

 The example/challenge implements the Fibonacci series as a generator function, and creates a simple UI for it using Bootstrap and jQuery.